 - BCG safety at home

 - Video: What are immunotherapy and targeted therapy?

 How is BCG given?

 The combination of BCG and TURBT is the most effective treatment for high-risk non-muscle-invasive bladder cancer.
 BCG is given once a week for six weeks, starting 2–4 weeks after TURBT surgery.
 It is put directly into the bladder through a catheter.
 You may be asked to change position every 15 minutes so the vaccine washes over the entire bladder.
 This is usually done as a day procedure in hospital, and each treatment session takes up to two hours.

 For most people with high-risk non-muscle invasive bladder cancer, the initial course of weekly BCG treatments is followed by what is known as maintenance BCG.
 Maintenance treatment with BCG reduces the risk of the disease coming back or spreading.
-This treatment can last 1–3 years, but the treatments are given much less frequently, often monthly.
+Maintenance treatment can last for 1–3 years, but treatment sessions become much less frequent (e.g. once a month).
 Ask your doctor for further details.